Ways to stay involved...

 - the Christmas Fund Drive when a student calls or writes

-We also invite you to consider EMS in your planning giving program.
+We also invite you to consider a legacy gift by joining our 1917 Circle planned giving program.
 Bequests from donors are a cornerstone of EMS financial aid.

 Paul Leaman, Head of School